Air Force Reserve Officer Training Corps, Maxwell AFB, AL

 4. Who may apply for the SASI position?

-Officers (Major thru Colonel) who meet the following prerequisites may apply: Bachelor degree or higher from an accredited institution; permanently retired less than 5 years from the effective date of employment; meet DODI/AFJROTC weight/body fat standards (26% for males/36% females), possess high standards of military bearing, appearance and moral character.
-Officers still on active duty may apply when within 9 months of a fixed retirement date.
-Desirable prerequisites: a Master’s degree; teaching experience, command experience, and experience working with youth groups.
+Officers (Major thru Colonel) who meet the following qualifications may apply: Bachelor's degree or higher from an accredited institution; permanently retired less than 5 years from the effective date of employment; meet DODI/AFJROTC weight/body fat standards (26% for males/36% females), possess high standards of military bearing, appearance and moral character.
+Officers still on active duty may apply when within 9 months of an approved retirement date.
+Desirable prerequisites: Master’s degree, teaching experience, command experience, and experience working with youth groups.
 Although AFJROTC provides certification training for applicants selected to teach AFJROTC, some schools may require instructors to be state-certified as a high school teacher or willing to work toward and achieve certification within a prescribed period.

 5. Who may apply for the ASI position?

-Noncommissioned Officers (NCO’s) in grades of TSgt thru CMSgt who meet the following prerequisites may apply: Hold a minimum of an Bachelor degree, permanently retired 5 years or less from the effective date of employment; meets DODI/AFJROTC weight/body fat standards (26% for males/36% for females); possess high standards of military bearing, appearance and moral character.
-NCOs still on active duty may apply when within 6 months of a fixed retirement date or terminal leave date.
-Desirable prerequisites: experience in supply, administration, and drill and ceremonies; classroom teaching experience; and experience working with youth groups.
+Noncommissioned Officers (NCO’s) in the grades of TSgt thru CMSgt who meet the following prerequisites may apply: Hold a minimum of a Bachelor's degree, permanently retired 5 years or less from the effective date of employment, meet DODI/AFJROTCI weight/body fat standards (26% for males/36% for females), possess high standards of military bearing, appearance, and moral character.
+NCOs still on active duty may apply when within 9 months of an approved retirement date.
+Desirable qualifications: experience in supply, administration, drill and ceremonies, classroom teaching, and working with youth groups.